Carl Jung & The Archetypes

 Jungian archetypes are commonalities we share deep in our psyche that populate to the collective unconscious.
 Since the unconscious can exert will over our conscious behaviour, these archetypal stories and motifs not only exist in the unconscious but are also playing out in reality.

-As it is well known, the archetypes dominate the stories of popular culture.
+As it is well known, archetypes dominate the stories of popular culture.
 Everything from children’s movies through to adult literature is riddled with an almost exact framework of storytelling.

 There must be a reason for the creation of wonderfully complex, identical motifs which are near exact in copy and found universally around the world from cultures wholly independent of one another.